A Tale of Two Moms: Sape and Vee’s Parenting Journey

 Mzansi was thrilled when one of South Africa’s most prominent same-sex couples, Sape Maodi-Swartz and Vaivi ‘Vee’ Swartz, shared the exciting news in June that they were expecting a baby.

-With their combined social media following of over 340,000 fans, this stylish duo has become a beacon of love and visibility.
+With their combined social media following of over 340,000 fans, this stylish duo has become a beacon of queer love and visibility.
 Together for nearly 16 years, they’ve boldly used their love story to normalise and affirm same-sex relationships in South Africa.

-The couple was open about incorporating the traditional practice of lobola into their engagement and the challenges they faced while registering their marriage at the Department of Home Affairs.
+The couple was previously open about incorporating the traditional practice of lobola into their engagement and the challenges they faced while registering their marriage at the Department of Home Affairs.

 Vee, a Procurement Advisor, and Sape, an NGO professional specialising in international human rights, have also graced the pages of True Love magazine’s “Colours of Love” edition in 2019 and were honoured with the Feather Award for Cutest Couple of the Year in 2020.
 (They’ve been nominated in the Best Rainbow Parenting category this year.)